 Why?
-Because buying a home is one of the largest purchases you’ll make in your lifetime–often taking more than 20+ years to pay it off.
+Because buying a home is one of the most significant purchases you’ll make in your lifetime–often taking more than 20+ years to pay it off.
 Instead of ballparking your costs, search for homes with a price you can afford based on your income.

 Bankrate recommends spending no more than 36% of your income.
-But, these are rough estimates.
-Spend anywhere from 15–35% of your income, after deciding what you’d be able to afford.
+But these are rough estimates.
+Spend anywhere from 15–35% of your income after deciding what you can afford.

 Other numbers to keep in mind include closing costs, moving costs, and down payment.
-Begin with the end in mind so that your finances aren’t negatively affected.
+Begin with the end in mind, so your finances aren’t negatively affected.

 Transform Your Home Into A Money-Making Machine

 You’re probably convinced that your home isn’t an investment.

-For the majority of people this will be the case, but, there’s hope.
-Even if you live in your home you can still turn it into an investment.
+This will be the case for most people, but there’s hope.
+Even if you live in your home, you can still turn it into an investment.

 With house-hacking.
 House-hacking is a term with many different names, but it boils down to renting out an available room(s) in your home.
-It’s done best with duplex homes since 2 people can live separately under the same roof.
+It’s done best with duplex homes since two people can live separately under the same roof.

-But, house-hacking isn’t only limited to duplex homes.
-People have rented out space in their basements, and in their backyards.
+But house-hacking isn’t only limited to duplex homes.
+People have rented out space in their basements and their backyards.
 Others use Airbnb to rent out their extra space.

-For some house hacking is obvious–especially if they’re single or have no kids.
+For some houses, hacking is apparent–especially if they’re single or have no kids.
 For others, renting out their unused basement is an obtainable goal.
-Think about your circumstances to determine if you can earn extra income using your home.
+Consider your circumstances to determine if you can earn extra income using your home.

 Choose The Right Investments To Live Your Dream Life

 Purchasing a home can be one of the most exciting times in anyone’s life.

 The problem is that most people end up purchasing homes beyond what they can afford–assuming it’s an investment.
 The good news is that if you prepare well enough, you can transform your home into an investment.